 CDS and CDS Clearing and Depository Services Inc. ("CDS Clearing") are also regulated as clearing houses or clearing agencies in Canada.
-Under the terms of its OSC and AMF Recognition Orders and its BOC oversight agreement, CDS and CDS Clearing must observe the PFMIs as soon as possible.
+Under the terms of its OSC and AMF recognition orders and its BOC oversight agreement, CDS and CDS Clearing must observe the PFMIs as soon as possible.

-CDSX, the multilateral clearing & settlement system operated by CDS Clearing, and Canadian Derivatives Clearing Service, operated by CDCC, have each been designated by the BOC as being of systemic importance under the Payment Clearing and Settlement Act (Canada).
+CDSX, the multilateral clearing and settlement system operated by CDS Clearing, and Canadian Derivatives Clearing Service, operated by CDCC, have each been designated by the BOC as being of systemic importance under the Payment Clearing and Settlement Act (Canada).
 Under such designation, the BOC has broad powers relating to the regulation and oversight of CDS Clearing and CDCC.
-For example, any significant changes to either governance, structure, risk management systems, or CDS

-Clearing's or CDCC's relationship to marketplace participants is subject to the prior review and approval by the BOC.
+For example, any significant changes to governance, structure, risk management systems, or CDS Clearing's or CDCC's relationship to marketplace participants is subject to the prior review and approval by the BOC.

 Each of BOX Market LLC ("BOX") and BOX Options Exchange LLC ("BOX Exchange") is regulated in the U.S. by the SEC.
+BOX Exchange is recognized as a national securities exchange and acts as an SRO to BOX.